mmmmmmman epiphany in Leadership Training ClassmmmWx4 Grab Bag

 Describe the situation:

-A: The family and I were at the Costco Food Court, and nobody could decide between the chicken wrap and the Polish dog.
+A: The family and I were at the Costco Food Court, and we couldn't decide between the chicken wrap and the Polish dog.

 How did you employ leadership?